A Penny Well Spent

 ‘Yeah, that’s what we used to call him, because his toilets were cheap and nasty,’ Trevor explained.
 ‘Bog standard bogs, we called them.
 The name just stuck.’

-‘You’re right.
-I’ve got something in mind that I think will work.’
+‘You’re right,’ said the captain.
+‘Luckily for us, I’ve got something in mind that I think will work.’

 ‘What are we going to do?’ asked Faucet nervously.